JorelAli/ForteLangPrime/README.md

 ### Why Java?

 Java is compatible with all operating systems.
 You write code once and can run it anywhere.
-So far, I've not found any programming language that also has this feature (except Java).
-Since I have a very strong understanding of Java, my main aims are to create some well-optimised bytecode such that it's fully compatible with Java (as opposed to say, Kotlin or Groovy, which requires additional libraries (e.g. Kotlin Runtime)).
+So far, I've not found any programming language that also has this feature (I'm dismissing things that also run on the JVM, like Scala) that works as reliably as Java does.
+Since I have a very strong understanding of Java, my main aims are to create some well-optimised bytecode such that it's fully compatible with Java (as opposed to say, Kotlin or Groovy, which requires additional libraries (e.g. Kotlin Runtime/Standard Library)).

 ### Core concepts/features